 HerFI, that’s me!
 AKA: Bethany McCamish.
 I run the blog and all social platforms.
 I’m who you’ll talk to if you send a note.
 I do all of the writing now unless it’s a featured guest post.
 Sometimes I write stories, sometimes it’s a helpful post full of strategies, and very occasionally I’ll write an SEO driven post.
-I know how to do these, but I don’t love it, so you won’t find much of it here.
+I know how to do these, but I’d rather share my life with you all and save that expertise for my clients.

-We don’t post our net worth because we don’t believe in comparison or having our salaries out there for everyone.
-It’s personal for us, and we aren’t ready to share those numbers yet.
+We don’t post our net worth because we don’t believe in comparison or having every number out there for everyone.
+It’s personal for us, and we aren’t ready to share yet.
 (Although it has been mentioned in conversations on the podcast a bit)

 What we do share:

-- Weekly spending reports on Instagram (NEW-only for me-Starting August 2019)
+- Weekly spending reports on Instagram (NEW-Starting August 2019)

 - How much I owe in student loans – $75,000 and slowly getting smaller